 After failing to make the club out of spring training in 1996, Oquendo retired, ending a 12-year major-league career that included 10 seasons in St. Louis.
 During his tenure with the Cardinals, he hit .264 with a .359 on-base percentage.

 Despite his retirement, Oquendo didn’t stay out of baseball for long.
-In 1997, the Cardinals made him the manager of the New Jersey Cardinals in the New York-Penn League, beginning a coaching career that is entering its 26th season in 2022.
-Oquendo is currently the Cardinals’ coordinator of instruction.[14]
+In 1997, the Cardinals made him the manager of the New Jersey Cardinals in the New York-Penn League, beginning a coaching career that has spanned parts of four decades.
+He was inducted into the Cardinals Hall of Fame in 2023.

 [1] Rick Hummel, “Ozzie, Cards At Odds On A New Contract,” St. Louis Post-Dispatch, April 3, 1985.